Civic Holiday in Canada: Exploring the Best places to visit in Yukon

 4. Emerald Lake

 Photographers, hikers, and anyone else hoping to have a quiet picnic while taking in the tranquil beauty will all love this stunning natural wonder.
 Trails close by provide more chances to explore the wooded area and take in the peace of this lovely setting.
-Emerald Lake is also a popular place for canoeing and fishing.
+Emerald Lake is also the best place to visit in Canada for canoeing and fishing.

 Emerald Lake's color comes from light reflecting off marl on the lakebed